 This course introduces students to key terms, concepts, issues and relationships in economics, geography and political science.
 The course investigates how increasing globalization impacts issues such as the authority and competence of the nation-state, population growth and migration, economic development and trade and patterns of international cooperation and conflict.
 May not be taken on an S/NC grade basis.

-WORLD OF IDEAS
+WORLD OF IDEAS (GH)

 General Education 390